-Because having a coherent presence paints a picture of quality, trust and reliability.
+Because having a consistent presence paints a picture of quality, trust and reliability.
 It's a subtle but necessary way to make people buy from you and, of course, come back for more.
 Because you wouldn't buy from someone who looks like they're all over the place, would you?

-Craft your own content
+Craft your content

 Blogging is by no means dead.
-It continues to be an important way to drive organic traffic and add credibility to your website.
+It continues to be an essential way to drive organic traffic and add credibility to your website.
 It's a way of showing people the "real" you – the person behind the brand.
 And that content extends to every other channel these days.
 What you write on your blog should match what you're sharing on Instagram, for instance.

 Step up your photography game